rid-principles/bDudekCybersecurity.github.io/README.md

 Action Plan:

-Week 1: Create all the files and folders necessary for the Week 2
+Week 1: Create all the files and folders necessary for the script to run through all of the files and cross-reference it with the SSN's in the employeeList file.
+Create general structure for the entire script
+Week 2
 Week 3
 Week 4
 Week 5

+emailFive.txt: Contains the SSN of one of the people in the company emailFour.txt: Does not contain any social security numbers emailOne.txt: Contains a random SSN that is not anyone's in the company emailThree.txt: Duplicate of emailOne emailTwo.txt: Duplicate of emailFive

 Daily Log:
 Nov.
 6th